Last updated

 You can do it in two different ways:

-a) Using the local cache of static data (Refer to the Static data cache section for more details).
+a) Using the local cache of static data.

 b) Alternatively you can call the static data endpoints: